apache/apisix-website/website/blog/2021/08/21/shanghai-meetup.md

 - APISIX
 - Apache APISIX
 - Meetup
-description: This Meetup was initiated by api7.ai https://www.apiseven.com/, and invited partners such as Aiki and Air CloudHub to present it.
+description: This Meetup was initiated by api7.ai https://www.apiseven.com/, and invited partners such as iQiYi and Airwallex to present it.
 Apache APISIX PMC members, contributors, and community technical experts gathered to discuss Apache APISIX community development, industry practices, and other topics.
 tags: [Events]
 ---

-> This Meetup is initiated by [api7.ai](https://www.apiseven.com/), and invited partners such as Aiki and Air CloudHub to present it.
+> This Meetup is initiated by [api7.ai](https://www.apiseven.com/), and invited partners such as iQiYi and Airwallex to present it.
 Apache APISIX PMC members, contributors, and community technical experts gathered to discuss Apache APISIX community development, industry practices, and other topics.

 <! --truncate-->